Adopting AIA Resolution #1: Prioritizing Human Wellness in Architectural Design

 Paimio Sanatorium’s main entry reception desk.
 Photo: © 2024 Dr. Tuwanda Green, AIA

-They propose that “due to the lack of specific reference to human health and wellness as a primary goal, the aim is to add appropriate elements to the current 2020 Code of Ethics and Professional Conduct that require a focus on human well0being as well as promoting related discussions with owners and utilizing health and well-being-related research pertinent to proposed design interventions.”
+They propose that “due to the lack of specific reference to human health and wellness as a primary goal, the aim is to add appropriate elements to the current 2020 Code of Ethics and Professional Conduct that require a focus on human wellbeing as well as promoting related discussions with owners and utilizing health and wellbeing-related research pertinent to proposed design interventions.”
 [1]

 Paimio Sanatorium’s patient terrace overlooking the pine forest.
 Photo: © 2024 Dr. Tuwanda Green, AIA